milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 When you no longer need the K8s cluster in the testing environment, you can delete it.

 If you use minikube to install the K8s cluster, run `$ minikube delete`.

-If you use kind to install the K8s cluster, run `$ kind delete cluster --name myk8s`.

 ## What's next